 Peer feedback involves pupils exploring each other's work with intention of evaluating and improving it.
 Peer feedback can be a useful tool; however, teachers must have complete confidence that pupils are able to offer effective feedback to enhance learning and are secure in their own understanding before enabling peer feedback.
+Peer assessment needs to be completed once a fortnight in all subjects.
+This needs to be completed in green pen.

 Written feedback is often termed as 'marking'.
 Written feedback can be in the form of jottings, teacher revision and edits of work or notes left for pupils to read.
-Written feedback can be given 'live' as the teacher moves around the room talking to pupils about their learning or alternatively can be given retrospectively; this is called 'distance marking'.
-At RAPS, we believe that live marking is effective as it allows pupils to receive immediate feedback, which can directly result in action to improve work.
+Written feedback can be given 'live' as the teacher moves around the room talking to pupils about their learning or alternatively can be given retrospectively.
+At Upton, we believe that live marking is effective as it allows pupils to receive immediate feedback, which can directly result in action to improve work.
 Although this is the case, live marking ought not to take precedence over rich, verbal live feedback.
-Distance marking can be a useful tool as it allows teachers time to reflect on pupils' performances and outcomes as part of their evaluations.
-At RAPS, our aim is to minimise the burden of over-marking pupils' work, which can be highly time consuming for teachers and can have little impact on learning.
-Instead, distant marking should be used as a tool to show pupils you have explored their learning and indicate to them the successes and areas for development.
-Guidelines on written marking in books are given under the Maths, English and Topic sections of this guidance.
+At Upton, our aim is to minimise the burden of over-marking pupils' work, which can be highly time consuming for teachers and can have little impact on learning.
+Instead, marking should be used as a tool to show pupils you have explored their learning and indicate to them the successes and areas for development.
+Guidelines on written marking in books are given under the Maths, English and Thematic sections of this guidance.